 While highly informative, the majority of information taught in STEM courses can be rather abstract and technical.
 Unfortunately, this means that a lot of students will find it boring, which can decrease student engagement.

-One easy fix to increase engagement and inspire learning is to introduce into the classroom a 3D printer that the students can interact with, along with:
+One easy fix to increase engagement and inspire learning is to introduce into the classroom a 3D printer that the students can interact with.
+3D printing along with a project based learning approach can have a variety of benefits for learning outcomes such as:

 - Higher student engagement